Home » Academic Programs » Master of Divinity (MDiv)

 Courses and Credits:

-For non-Antiochian students, the program requires completion of 114 total credits.
+For non-Antiochian students, the Master of Divinity (MDiv) program requires completion of 114 total credits.
 Antiochian students are required to complete an additional three courses (9 credits) in Arabic language, for a total of 123 credits.
 The MDiv program requires at least three years to complete.

 Residency Requirement: